LiShiSangZi/remixure/README.md

 exports.ignoreUglify = true; // You can ignore the uglify process by setting this to true.

+exports.uglifyParallel = true; // (Boolean or Number) If it is true, will parallel uglify by os.cpus.length - 1.
+If it is false, disable the parallel uglify.
+If it is a number, will set the cpus cores as the number.

 exports.useMoment = true; // If you are using moment.js.

 exports.chunks = ['vendor', 'components']; // The chunk key you want to do the chunk.